 1.1 The programme takes a minimum of three (3) years inclusive of work-integrated learning.
-Work-integrated learning is for a minimum period of six (6) months to be completed by the learner at a recognised media entity in the final year of study.
-Inasmuch as DUT Journalism and/or the Co-operative Education Unit at DUT have an alert system to opportunities in industry, the onus is on learners to secure placements.
+Work-integrated learning is for a minimum period of six (6) months to be completed by the student at a recognised media entity in the final year of study.
+In as much as DUT Journalism and/or the Co-operative Education Unit at DUT have an alert system to opportunities in industry, the onus is on students to secure placements.